gmcn42/mt32-pi-control/README.md

 cm32l  new  old
 ```
 For this to work mt32-pi-ctl must be in your PATH, e.g. in `/usr/local/bin` and the
-bash completion script must be in a special completion script directory or sourced
+bash/fish completion scripts must be in a special completion script directory or for bash, sourced
 by `.bashrc`.

-On modern Debian/Ubuntu systems, install the script using
+On modern Debian/Ubuntu systems, install the scripts using
 ```
 sudo cp linux_src/bash_completion/mt32-pi-ctl.bash /usr/share/bash-completion/completions/mt32-pi-ctl
+sudo cp linux_src/fish_completion/mt32-pi-ctl.fish /usr/share/fish/vendor_completions.d/mt32-pi-ctl.fish
 ```
-On other or older distros it may need to go to `/etc/bash_completion.d/mt32-pi-ctl` instead.
+On other or older distros, the bash completion script may need to go to `/etc/bash_completion.d/mt32-pi-ctl` instead.

 Alternatively you can add the line
 ```
 source /path/to/mt32-pi-ctl.bash
 ```
 to your `.bashrc`.
 After installing, you may need to relogin or reboot.

+The fish completion script may be located in your home directory under `~/.config/fish/completions` instead, if you prefer.
+Once copied, completions should be available in fish immediately.

 #### Windows-specific options